chestercodes/IntroToFSharp/md/what-is-fsharp.md

 @quote[Functional-first programming language]

-Can write Functional, Imperative, Object oriented programming styles, with a syntactic preference for functional.
+Can write Functional, Imperative, Object oriented programming styles, with a preference for functional.

 ---